-Antioxidants don't seem to help with various cancers or heart disease.
-Antioxidants have been tried for asthma, kidney disease in people with diabetes, and many other conditions, but there is no good evidence to support these uses.
+People use antioxidants for various cancers, heart disease, asthma, cystic fibrosis, and many other conditions, but there is no good evidence to support these uses.

 Possibly Ineffective for

 - Bladder cancer.
-Taking antioxidants doesn't seem to reduce the risk of bladder cancer.
+Taking antioxidant supplements by mouth doesn't seem to reduce the risk of bladder cancer.

 - Cataracts.
-Taking antioxidants for up to 8 years doesn't seem reduce the risk of cataracts or cataract surgery.
+Taking antioxidant supplements by mouth doesn't seem reduce the risk of cataracts or of needing cataract surgery.

 - Colon cancer, rectal cancer.
 Taking antioxidants doesn't seem to reduce the risk of colon or rectal cancer.

 - Heart disease.
-Antioxidant-containing fruits and vegetables have been linked with a lower risk of death in people with heart disease.
-But taking antioxidant supplements doesn't seem to reduce the risk of heart attack, stroke, or heart death in people with heart disease.
+Taking antioxidant supplements by mouth doesn't seem to reduce the risk of heart attack, stroke, or death in people with heart disease.

 - Nonmelanoma skin cancer.
-Taking antioxidants doesn't seem to reduce the risk of nonmelanoma skin cancer.
+Taking antioxidants supplements by mouth doesn't seem to reduce the risk of nonmelanoma skin cancer.

 - Prostate cancer.
-Taking antioxidants doesn't seem to reduce the risk of prostate cancer.
+Taking antioxidant supplements by mouth doesn't seem to reduce the risk of prostate cancer.

 Special Precautions and Warnings

-Breast-feeding: There is not enough reliable information about the safety of antioxidants, in general, if you are breast-feeding.
+Breast-feeding: There isn't enough reliable information to know if antioxidants in general are safe to use when breast-feeding.
 See specific ingredients for detailed safety information.

 We currently have no information for ANTIOXIDANTS overview.